 The Department of Communication provides a great range of undergraduate and graduate programs that promote independent thinking and much inquiry.

-Our undergraduate program offers a major and a minor in Communication, as well as a Business Communication minor.
+Our undergraduate program offers a major and a minor in Communication.
 Our graduate program offers an M.A. in Communication, five-course graduate certificates, and a Combined B.A./M.A. program.
 You may also want to check out our various International Programs.

 Learning Goals and Objectives

 - Articulate an understanding of communication as a complex, creative, constitutive, tendentious social practice;

 - Demonstrate the significance of a communication perspective to understanding complex social problems.
 Such problems include those that arise from cross-cultural engagement and learning in a global context, perhaps experientially, and are influenced by the interconnectedness of political, social, cultural, and environmental systems.
 This implies that all students will have some cross-cultural engagement, international or domestic, during their time at Villanova and especially, in the COM major.